Newsletter

 Official requirements

-The Pet Passport is an EU initiative to make travelling with your pet easier.
-With the UK leaving the EU there will be changes to the requirements for travel.
-Please contact us for up to date information as soon as you decide to travel as failure to complete the required tasks in the required timeframe will result in an inability to take your pet with you.
+In order to travel with your pet to an EU country or Northern Ireland you will require an Animal Health Certificate (AHC).
+Please contact us as soon as you decide to travel as failure to complete the required tasks in the required timeframe will result in an inability to take your pet with you.
+The requirements as of 1st Jan 2021 are to have:- Microchip

 Additional parasite treatments